 If the water isn’t frozen, there’s no reason to stop kayaking when the weather turns cold.

 The trick to keeping warm is all in the layering.
-If your body and extremities are warm, you can enjoy many cold winter paddling days.
+If your body and extremities are warm and if you follow some safety precautions, you can enjoy many cold winter paddling days.

 Head, Hands and Feet